 Proximity (In-person) Gatherings & COVID-19 Policies & Protocols

 All TGI students, faculty and guests are strongly advised to be fully vaccinated against COVID-19 prior to attendance at any in-person (proximal) TGI gathering (class, workshop, meditation, special event).
-For anyone (students, faculty, staff and, guests) who is unvaccinated and wishes to attend any in-person TGI gathering, a valid negative PCR test must be completed within 72 hours of the start of each in-person gathering.
+For anyone (students, faculty, staff and, guests) who is unvaccinated and wishes to attend any in-person TGI gathering, a valid negative PCR (or NAAT RT-PCR) test must be completed within 72 hours of the start of each in-person gathering.

 While the COVID-19 vaccinations are emergency approved by the FDA, COVID-19 vaccinations will not be required for students attending classes (in-person/proximal, hybrid, or online).
 However, the above points all apply.
 Because there may be learners and staff members who choose not to be vaccinated or who choose to avoid in-person events, TGI will offer online access to all required class related gatherings.
 This may take the form of simultaneous webinars, or asynchronous learning including recordings.